blainehansen/votebase/README.next.md

 }

 struct TableDescription {
+  // TODO perhaps use the ColumnInfo struct you already have instead?
   columns: Vec<PgType>,
   /// A list of lists of columns, each list representing a unique constraint across some number of columns.
   unique_constraints: Vec<Vec<String>>,
+  // do we need anything else? should columns
 }

 struct PgType {